It is the beginning of the semester, and one of my students has handed me “The Letter.” What is this?

 A “Letter” or “Accommodation Memo” is an official document used to facilitate communication between Accessibility Resource Center (ARC), students, and faculty.
 Specifically, a student enrolled with ARC will hand each of his/her professors a Letter or Memo that officially indicates that a student is registered with ARC and delineates the legally required classroom accommodations in detail.
 The Letter/Memo is intended to initiate conversation between the professor and student; therefore, ARC encourages each student to self-advocate via open communication with their professors.
 The accommodations will not begin until the student has a discussion with their professors about their letters, and acknowledgement of that conversation is received by ARC.

-Given the current health and safety restrictions related to COVID19, a signed memo may not be easy or reasonable to get to ARC.
-An email from the professor confirming that the memo has been discussed and the logistics are settled, can be sent to email@example.com, attaching the memo, with a CC to student.
+An email from the professor confirming that the memo has been discussed and the logistics are settled, can be sent to email@example.com, attaching or forwarding the memo, with a CC to student.
 Any alternative that clearly connects the professor’s and student’s agreement to the contents of the memo and that logistics have been discussed is acceptable.

 As a faculty member, we suggest that you use the Letter/Memo as an informative outline for necessary accommodations in order to allow the student equal access in the academic environment.
 The Letter/Memo is intended to promote an open dialogue between you and the student.
 If you have any questions regarding the accommodations outlined in the Letter, please let us know (firstname.lastname@example.org).
 We are glad to be a resource for you and your student to facilitate a resolution to questions and concerns.